nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab5/edX-DEV212x-Lab5.md

 ![](media/app_insight_web_key.png)

 App Insights is already setup on the PartsUnlimited website, so please generate some data by clicking on the production website (from [LAB 4](../Lab4/edX-DEV212x-Lab4.md)).
+Specifically, click on the categories "Brakes", "Oil", "Lighting", etc.

 ## Task 2: ##